-In a somewhat similar way to Spetses, Kea is one of the best Greek island destinations for hiking and immersing yourself in nature.
+Kea is one of the best islands close to Athens for hiking and immersing yourself in nature.
 As a matter of fact, Kea has one of the highest concentrations of hiking routes on any Greek island.

 Ioulis is the capital of Kea – a beautiful Cycladic hill village.
 A highlight of travelling to Kea is the hike to the ancient city of Karthea on the southeastern coast of the island.

 The route takes 1.5 hours and leads you past beautiful coves and isolated churches.
 At its climax, you arrive at the ancient city of Karthea, where you can wander along ancient columnated promenades, and admire the crumbling remnants of the Temple of Apollo, the Temple of Athena, and an old amphitheater.

 - Marvel at the sunbleached ruins in the city of Karthea

 - Relax on the beaches of Gialiskari, Otzias, and Gialiskari

 - Sip Greek coffee with locals in the squares of Ioulis